 - classic, not too tight or loose, neither dry nor greasy: shampoo every 2-4 days

 - coarse, dry, or tight: co-wash every 3-4 days

-Co-Washing: You can clean off any grime without removing the oils by washing your hair with conditioner rather than shampoo.
-The method is beneficial for tight curls and particularly for dry hair since it keeps moisture from being stripped away but should not be used on waves or looser curls as the hair will quickly become greasy.
+Co-Washing: You can clean off any grime without removing the oils by washing your hair with a conditioner rather than shampoo.
+The method is beneficial for tight curls, particularly for dry hair, since it keeps moisture from being stripped away, but it should not be used on waves or looser curls as the hair will quickly become greasy.
 Some people who co-wash use a gentle curl-formulated shampoo once per month to clear out any build-up, while others skip the shampoo altogether—it all depends on your hair care needs.

 Since your hair is made of keratin, the bonds that hold the keratin together determine your hair’s texture—while some people’s bonds are relatively straight (leading to straight hair), other bond patterns lead to waves or curls.
 Unfortunately, these bonds can be weakened or broken when they come into contact with harmful substances.

 Heat tools and chemical processes are frequently criticized for damaging hair, but even seemingly harmless substances can cause problems.
 Some of the most common culprits of damaged hair bonds are: